LitiumAB/Education/Developer Education/Bookstore/Redis/README.md

    <add name="RedisServiceBusConnectionString" connectionString="Replace with Redis Connection string" />
    <add name="RedisDistributedLockConnectionString" connectionString="Replace with Redis Connection string" />
    ```
-   Set your redis connectionstring as the three connectionstrings, your connectionstring is localhost with the port-number selected when the container was added earlier:
+   Set your redis connectionstring as the three connectionstrings, your connectionstring is localhost with the port-number defined when the container was added in the [Docker task](../Docker):
    ```XML
    <add name="RedisCacheConnectionString" connectionString="127.0.0.1:6379" />
    <add name="RedisServiceBusConnectionString" connectionString="127.0.0.1:6379" />